-Airline regulations allow flights for families with a baby (or young toddlers under the age of 2) but its best to review their guidelines.
+Airline regulations vary on flights for families with a baby (or young toddlers under the age of 2).
+So, it is always best to review their guidelines.

 BABIES ON AIRPLANES: Some parents are apprehensive about facing an airport and a flight so soon after giving birth.

 Nonetheless, it is possible to fly with a newborn a few days old or young infants.
 Each airline sets its own requirements - especially on the minimum age for flight travel.

 The minimum age to fly varies significantly.
 It can be as early as two days old and up to 14 days in some cases.

 For example, some flight operators insist that mum's with newborn babies provide a doctor's certificate attesting to their fitness to fly.

 The following information covers the basic flight restrictions and what you need to provide.
 It highlights the importance of planning ahead if you are taking an infant on a plane - as approved by the BabyCentre Medical Advisory Board UK.

 A baby will need a separate flight ticket.
 This rule applies even if the infant does not have a separate designated seat on the plane.
 Thus, you will need to provide accurate details about your baby or toddler when you make the booking.

 Of course this is not always possible, especially if you book your flight before the baby is born.
 In this case, you would need to confirm the details to the airline nearer to the flight date.

 One of the most frequently asked questions about taking infants on airplanes is 'does a baby need a passport to fly'?
 The simple answer is yes.
 Babies need their own passport if they are with a family travelling abroad.